 I personally never needed a scientific explanation to explain to me how or why it was possible to create or discreate beliefs or experiences or reality in my life.
 Being able to do it has always been enough for me, that’s what mattered.
 But i still find it a fascinating journey watching and learning along with the scientists of our day as they slowly discover the physical mechanisms of what makes these seeming miracles possible.
 This DVD mentioned above is a good one if you share in this.

 A private little world for me… a private little world for you.
-The online musings and journals of singer/songwriter recording artist author and activist Ed Hale.
-The Transcendence Diaries have been posting regularly posting online since 2001.
-Comments are always welcomed.
-And so are YOU.
+The online musings and journal of recording artist Ed Hale.
+The Transcendence Diaries have been posting since 2001